“They’re a rotten crowd,” I shouted across the lawn. “You’re worth the whole damn bunch put together.”

 Last spring, I went to the White House to meet the president for lunch.
 I arrived slightly early and sat in the waiting area.
 I was introduced to a deaf woman who worked as the president’s receptionist, a black woman who worked in the press office, a Muslim woman in a head scarf who worked on the National Security Council, and an Iranian American woman who worked as a personal aide to the president.
 This receiving party represented a healthy cross section of the people Donald Trump had been mocking, and would continue to spend his campaign mocking.
 At the time, the president seemed untroubled by Trump.
 When I told Obama that I thought Trump’s candidacy was an explicit reaction to the fact of a black president, he said he could see that, but then enumerated other explanations.
 When assessing Trump’s chances, he was direct: He couldn’t win.

-This assessment was born out of the president’s innate optimism and unwavering faith in the ultimate wisdom of the American people—the same traits that had propelled his unlikely five-year ascent from Illinois state senator to U.S. senator to leader of the free world.* The speech that launched his rise, the keynote address at the 2004 Democratic National Convention, emerged right from this logic.
+This assessment was born out of the president’s innate optimism and unwavering faith in the ultimate wisdom of the American people—the same traits that had propelled his unlikely five-year ascent from assemblyman in the Illinois state legislature to U.S. senator to leader of the free world.
+The speech that launched his rise, the keynote address at the 2004 Democratic National Convention, emerged right from this logic.
 He addressed himself to his “fellow Americans, Democrats, Republicans, independents,” all of whom, he insisted, were more united than they had been led to believe.
 America was home to devout worshippers and Little League coaches in blue states, civil libertarians and “gay friends” in red states.
 The presumably white “counties around Chicago” did not want their taxes burned on welfare, but they didn’t want them wasted on a bloated Pentagon budget either.
 Inner-city black families, no matter their perils, understood “that government alone can’t teach our kids to learn … that children can’t achieve unless we raise their expectations and turn off the television sets and eradicate the slander that says a black youth with a book is acting white.”

 Perceived differences were the work of “spinmasters and negative-ad peddlers who embrace the politics of ‘anything goes.’ ” Real America had no use for such categorizations.
 By Obama’s lights, there was no liberal America, no conservative America, no black America, no white America, no Latino America, no Asian America, only “the United States of America.”
 All these disparate strands of the American experience were bound together by a common hope: